saurabhterna/terraform-oci/Module-2/2. Create-Compute/Creating Two Web Servers in OCI using Terraform.md

 Congratulations!
 You've successfully created two Apache web servers in Oracle Cloud Infrastructure using Terraform.
 This guide provided step-by-step instructions, from setting up your environment and deploying the servers to testing them and cleaning up afterward.
 Happy web serving!

 **Note:** This guide offers a basic setup for educational purposes.
 In a production environment, additional configurations such as security groups and load balancers would be necessary for high availability and security.

----

-Please replace `<repository-url>` with the actual URL of your GitHub repository.
-This revised `.md` file provides a clear and concise guide for users to follow while creating Apache web servers in Oracle Cloud Infrastructure using Terraform.